Bevs-n-Devs/dataStructuresAndAlgorithms/05_Sliding_Window/30_permutation_in_string.md

 Click [here](https://www.youtube.com/watch?v=UbyhOgBN834) for the solution on [Neetcode](https://neetcode.io/) **(which I would strongly reccomed you to get familiar with.)**

-To solve this challenge we will use a [Sliding Window](https://builtin.com/data-science/sliding-window-algorithm) and in Pythopn, JavaScript and Go.
+To solve this challenge we will use a [Sliding Window](https://builtin.com/data-science/sliding-window-algorithm)  in Python, JavaScript and Go.

 ### Example 1
 ```